Uma Thurman Accuses Harvey Weinstein Of Sexual Assault: He Pushed Me Down & Shoved Himself On Me

 The following day, she received an array of yellow roses with a note that said, “You have great instincts.”
 She added that his assistants started calling her again to discuss new projects, and she decided to confront the now-disgraced film producer.
 “If you do what you did to me to other people you will lose your career, your reputation and your family, I promise you,” she allegedly warned him.
 A representative for Weinstein told NYT that “she very well could have said this.”

 A spokesperson for Weinstein also denied ever threatening Uma’s job prospects, and said that up until the Paris steam room incident, they had “a flirtatious and fun working relationship.”
 The statement added, “Mr. Weinstein acknowledges making a pass at Ms. Thurman in England after misreading her signals in Paris.
 He immediately apologized.”
 In response to her claims, Weinstein’s team also released photos of him with Uma that they said “demonstrate the strong relationship Mr. Weinstein and Ms. Thurman had had over the years.”
 They also stated that “her claims about being physically assaulted are untrue.”
+You can check out some of the moments featured in the photos below.

 In Nov.
 2017, Uma was asked about the Weinstein scandal by Access Hollywood, and answered with a measured, tense response.
 “I’ve learned that when I have spoken in anger, I usually regret the way I expressed myself.
 So I’ve been waiting to feel less angry.
 And when I’m ready, I’ll say what I have to say,” she said.
 Later that month, she wished people a Happy Thanksgiving on Instagram, with a pointed qualifier.
 “Happy Thanksgiving Everyone!
 (Except you Harvey, and all your wicked conspirators – I’m glad it’s going slowly – you don’t deserve a bullet) -stay tuned,” she wrote.